The 12 Labors of Hercules

 Conclusion

-Hercules was not just the strongest hero in Greek mythology.
-He was the man who fell into the dark and managed to return to the light.
+Hercules wasn't just the strongest hero in Greek mythology.
+He was the man who fell into darkness and managed to return to the light.